economicanalysiswithmatrices/F-Society-Group-Project/README.md

 Things to do:

-- Work on Chaosmode.m
 - Add music for start screen menu
 - Add music for every difficulty
-- Fix error codes regarding closing the figure early
 - Credit music in report
-- CHANGE NAME OF COW TO FROG
 - Change Win and lose text to something readable on every colour car
 - Change Win and lose font?
 - Use 'You win' and 'You lose' images instead?